finnfiddle/dev-setup-ubuntu/README.md

 # Provisioning scripts for ubuntu for node development

 Dont clone this repo.
-Just run the following from terminal:
+Just run the following from terminal after a fresh ubuntu install.
+This has been tested with 14.04:

 ```
 sudo apt-get install git -y